 WHAT IS AN EMERGENCY USE AUTHORIZATION (EUA)?

-The United States FDA has made Moderna COVID-19 Vaccine available under an emergency access mechanism called an EUA.
+The United States FDA has made the Moderna COVID-19 Vaccine available under an emergency access mechanism called an EUA.
 The EUA is supported by a Secretary of Health and Human Services (HHS) declaration that circumstances exist to justify the emergency use of drugs and biological products during the COVID-19 pandemic.

 The Moderna COVID-19 Vaccine has not undergone the same type of review as an FDA- approved or cleared product.
 FDA may issue an EUA when certain criteria are met, which includes that there are no adequate, approved, and available alternatives.
 In addition, the FDA decision is based on the totality of the scientific evidence available showing that the product may be effective to prevent COVID-19 during the COVID-19 pandemic and that the known and potential benefits of the product outweigh the known and potential risks of the product.
 All of these criteria must be met to allow for the product to be used during the COVID-19 pandemic.

-The EUA for Moderna COVID-19 Vaccine is in effect for the duration of the COVID-19 EUA declaration justifying emergency use of these products, unless terminated or revoked (after which the products may no longer be used).
+The EUA for the Moderna COVID-19 Vaccine is in effect for the duration of the COVID-19 EUA declaration justifying emergency use of these products, unless terminated or revoked (after which the products may no longer be used).

 ©2020 Moderna, Inc. All rights reserved.